-Wood Wildflowers and many of our timeless designs have been around for over 30 years.
-When Ted Nienow first started the business in the mid-80s (then called Wood ’n’ Things), he made wooden cattails and sold Pampas grass and other small wood decor items at local craft shows.
+Wood Wildflowers and many of our timeless designs have been around for almost 40 years.
+When Ted Nienow first started the business in 1985 (then called Wood ’n’ Things), he made wooden cattails and sold Pampas grass and other small wood decor items at local craft shows.

 Ted first came up with the concept of making wooden flowers after customers at regional art shows talk about how they wished they could enjoy the Pink and White Lady Slipper in their homes (as the Minnesota state flower, it's illegal to pick it).
 After three years of designing and testing wood cutting and bending techniques, Ted released the wood version of this beloved perennial.
 The immediate success of this wood flower led to the creation of a new wood flower each year, including the Meadow Beauty, Mariposa, Buttercup, Marsh Five Finger, Tway Blade, Trillium, Toad Flax, Purple Iris, and Dog’s Tooth.

 Ten years after the creation of the wood flowers, Ted had another design breakthrough.
 After walking the edge of one of the swamps on the property, he noticed the slight twist and bend in the shape of cattail grasses.
 This discovery led to experimenting with new production methods of shaping the wood to hold twists and bends—allowing for the creation of the wood leaves, reeds, and grasses that are still used today.
 This design transformation made the crafty designs feel like works of art.